The definable content of homological invariants I: $\mathrm{Ext}$ & $\mathrm{lim}^1$: Abstract

 \section{Abstract}

-This is the first installment in a series of papers in which we illustrate how classical invariants of homological algebra and algebraic topology can be enriched with additional descriptive set-theoretic information.
-To effect this enrichment, we show that many of these invariants can be naturally regarded as functors to the category of \emph{groups with a Polish cover}.
+This is the first installment in a series of papers illustrating how classical invariants of homological algebra and algebraic topology may be enriched with additional descriptive set theoretic information.
+To effect this enrichment, we show that many of these invariants may be naturally regarded as functors to the category, introduced herein, of \emph{groups with a Polish cover}.
 The resulting \emph{definable invariants} provide far stronger means of classification.

 In the present work we focus on the first derived functors of $\mathrm{Hom}(-,-)$ and $\mathrm{lim}(-)$.
 The resulting \emph{definable $\mathrm{Ext}(B,F)$} for pairs of countable abelian groups $B,F$ and \emph{definable $\mathrm{lim}^{1}(\boldsymbol{A})$} for towers $\boldsymbol{A}$ of Polish abelian groups substantially refine their classical counterparts.
 We show, for example, that the definable $\textrm{Ext}( -,\mathbb{Z} )$ is a fully faithful contravariant functor from the category of finite rank torsion-free abelian groups $\Lambda$ with no free summands; this contrasts with the fact that there are uncountably many non-isomorphic such groups $\Lambda$ with isomorphic classical invariants $\textrm{Ext}( \Lambda ,\mathbb{Z}) $.
 To facilitate our analysis, we introduce a general \emph{Ulam stability framework} for groups with a Polish cover; within this framework we prove several rigidity results for non-Archimedean abelian groups with a Polish cover.
-A special case of our main result answers a question of Kanovei and Reeken regarding quotients of the $p$-adic groups.
+A special case of our main result answers a question of Kanovei and Reeken regarding quotients of $p$-adic groups.
 Finally, using cocycle superrigidity methods for profinite actions of property (T) groups, we obtain a hierarchy of complexity degrees for the problem $\mathcal{R}(\mathrm{Aut}( \Lambda) \curvearrowright \mathrm{Ext}( \Lambda ,\mathbb{Z }))$ of classifying all group extensions of $\Lambda$ by $\mathbb{Z}$ up to \emph{base-free isomorphism}, when $\Lambda =\mathbb{Z}[1/p]^{d}$ for prime numbers $p$ and $ d\geq 1$.